 Connie Chappell is dedicated to two genres, literary fiction and mystery.
 Her first novel, Wild Raspberries, was released in 2015 and followed by its standalone sequel, Proper Goodbye.
 At its core, Wild Raspberries is a uniquely-told love story while inspiring Proper Goodbye gives way for life’s second chances.
 Both are emotionally gripping stories in which plenty of secrets are revealed.

-Connie and Wild Raspberries won the 2016 Maxy Award for Best Literary Fiction and the Readers’ Favorite Book Award for Women’s Fiction.
+Wild Raspberries won the 2016 Maxy Award for Best Literary Fiction and the Readers’ Favorite Book Award for Women’s Fiction.

 Two installments of her Wrenn Grayson Mysteries series are published, Deadly Homecoming at Rosemont and Designs on Ivy’s Locket.
 Wrenn is a historian-for-hire in her hometown of Havens, Ohio.
 History and mystery combine beautifully with intelligent, tenacious, and charming Wrenn at the helm.